-The Center and Department of Middle Eastern Studies admit graduate students for the fall semester only.
+The Center and Department of Middle Eastern Studies typically admit graduate students for the fall semester only.
 Applicants are notified of decisions in February and March of the following year.
 All degrees must be completed in residence, although some language courses are starting to be offered online in Persian and Turkish.

 Applicants are encouraged to identify faculty with whom they would be interested in working, read some of their publications, and contact them shortly before applying.
 A directory of our faculty along with areas of interest is available in the Faculty List.

 The deadline for Fall 2014 - to RECEIVE all materials - is December 15, 2013.

 Please submit the online application early (recommended at least 3 weeks before the deadline).
 The requests for online recommendations are sent after application submission.
 To allow your recommenders adequate time to submit their letters, you can submit the Statement of Purpose at a later time (but by Dec.
 15).
 To submit the SoP after completing the application, return to Apply Texas and click on the Essay tab; it can also be uploaded later as a supplemental document.
 Applicants will be unable to upload any supplemental documents - and MES will not have access to the application - until the fee is paid.

 *Dual-degree seekers: The Center for MES (not the Department of MES, aka MELC) offers 7 dual-degree program with other UT Austin graduate programs.
 Applicants must complete all requirements for each program by each program's deadline.
 Not all UT programs share the same application deadline.
 Dual-degree applicants submit only 1 application through Apply Texas, and these major codes can be seen on this page.

 Please do not send any of the following materials directly to C/DMES.
 GIAC collects the following items electronically: